-The Jubilate Choir, St. John's adult choir of 70 voices, along with a festival orchestra, will join in presenting the beautiful music of Christmas.
+The Jubilate Choir, St. John's adult choir of 70 voices, along with a festival orchestra, will join in presenting the beautiful music of Christmas in THREE performances this year.
 William Heide conducts the choir and orchestra in inspiring arrangements of favorite Christmas carols.
-St. John’s handbell choir, the Cathedral Bells, will present four inspiring arrangements as part of the TWO performances again this year.
+St. John’s handbell choir, the Cathedral Bells, will also present three inspiring arrangements as part of the Christmas concerts.

 California Baptist University Choir & Orchestra

 St. John's is proud to host the energetic and inspirational Cal Baptist University Choir and Orchestra.
-Performing contemporary Christian music, they are directed by Dr. Jeb Bonner.
+Performing contemporary Christian music, the choir of 100+ voices and 40-piece orchestra are directed by Dr. Judd Bonner.
 Come early for a good seat!

 We encourage your support by participating in the Patron Program, which funds most of the expenses involved in producing the Concert Series.
 Since the freewill offerings do not cover the entire costs of the concerts, we need your support to ensure the continuation of this ministry to the community.
 A listing of all patrons will appear in each concert program.
 Please refer to the Patron Program Enrollment Form for more details.